nuxt/vue-meta/README.md

 # Examples

-To run the examples; clone this repository & run `npm install` in the root directory, and then run `npm run dev`.
+To run the examples; clone this repository & run `cd examples && npm install` in the root directory, and then run `npm run start`.
 Head to http://localhost:8080.

+If you would like to help to develop vue-meta then run `npm install` both in the root and examples dir and run `npm run dev`